osi1880vr/prompt_quill/README.md

-# simple prompt vs Prompt Quill prompt
+# Simple prompt vs Prompt Quill prompt

 This is the prompt _rocket man in space_